quaini/deprecated-personal-website/_posts/2020-11-14-personal-website.md

 The organization of the source code is driven by Jekyll.
 Here is some insight into the organization:
 * _drafts stores my unpublished blog and project drafts
-* _includes stores repeated code such as the navbar, footer, and social icons
+* _includes stores repeated elements  such as the navbar, footer, and social icons
 * _layouts stores the HTML structure of different types of pages on this site
 * _posts are where blog and project posts live
 * assets stores my CSS, Bootstrap 4, icons, and pictures